The IEEE Joseph F. Keithley Award in Instrumentation and Measurement was established in 2000. It has replaced the IEEE Morris E. Leeds Award.

 Presented to: An individual or a team of not more than three

 Prize: The award consists of a bronze medal, certificate, and cash honorarium.

-Basis for judging: In the evaluation process, the following criteria are considered: originality (with particular emphasis on individual effort); quality (general benefit); influence (on other work in the field); breadth; and standards or measurement instrumentation (physical, sensing, information processing, information retrieval and display, etc.).
+Basis for judging: In the evaluation process, the following criteria are considered: originality (with particular emphasis on individual effort); quality (general benefit); influence (on other work in the field); breadth; standards or measurement instrumentation (physical, sensing, information processing, information retrieval and display, etc.); and quality of nomination.

 Nomination deadline: 31 January